promesoft/KicadBerkerPower2/README.md

 ![Power](Kicad%20BerkerPower2a%203D.png)
 # Mix project
 The board consists of 5 separate sections that can be separated.
 On the backside its easy to see the different ground planes and where to cut the board if needed.
+## Status - Rev A Produced
+### Issues and Notes
+The two ESP12 modules are difficult to program
+The Wemos D1 mini section should not be used for 230V but works nevertheless.
+The rest is fine.

+# Details
 ## Wemos D1 mini - section 1
 Section 1 is the largest section on the board.
 It is intended as a development board for section 2 and 3.
 Section 1 has an AM2320, a relay and a power supply.
 Besides this it has breakout of several pins and an LED for debug/information.